Nysek/Steins-Gate-PC-Text-to-PSP/README.md

 AFSExplorer (To increase the reserved size of the AFS to be able to contain the modified script file.)

+UMDGen (To pack the DATA0.AFS back into the iso or cso)

 How to compress SCENEXX_XX.BIN: in a command prompt use this command with 7za.exe: